What Is a Combined Breast Augmentation and Lift?

 Combined Breast Augmentation and Lift: How Is It Performed?

 To remove excess skin, incisions include one around the areola (the pigmented circle surrounding the nipple) and one vertical one from the low part of the areola to the base of the breast.
 Some people refer to this as a “lollipop” scar.
 Implants are placed through these same incisions and are typically positioned under the pectoral chest muscle.
 As in standard breast augmentation, implants may be silicone or saline.

-This is a relatively complex operation as the skin envelope of the breast is being adjusted at the same time as the breast volume.
-This can be an extremely rewarding operation but is associated with a higher rate of corrective surgery than either breast augmentation or breast lift (mastopexy) surgery alone.
+This is a relatively complex operation because the skin envelope of the breast is adjusted at the same time as the breast volume.
+Although it can be an extremely rewarding procedure, it is associated with a higher rate of corrective surgery than either breast augmentation or breast lift (mastopexy) surgery alone.

 Click here to view a video on breast lift and breast augmentation surgery.

-What is StratticeTM?
-StratticeTM is a relatively new product that belongs to a class of products known as the biologics or acellular dermal matrices.
+Strattice™ is a relatively new product that belongs to a class of products known as the biologics or acellular dermal matrices.
 It is derived from porcine dermis (pig skin) that has been treated with a sterilizing process called e-beam radiation.
-It is designated as sterile by the FDA.
-Acellular dermal matrices have an extensive track record in breast reconstructive surgery where they have been used with great success.
+The FDA designates this product as sterile.
+Acellular dermal matrices have an extensive track record in breast reconstructive surgery, where they have been used with great success.

 Anesthesia: An augmentation-mastopexy is usually performed with the patient under general anesthesia.

 Length of procedure: 90 to 150 minutes.